paramono/feincms-simpletable/README.rst

 ===================
-feincms-simpletable
+feincms_simpletable
 ===================

-feincms-simpletable is a feincms plugin that adds a new content type for tables.
+feincms_simpletable is a feincms plugin that adds a new content type for tables.
 Just copy-paste your data from Calc or Office spreadsheet into SimpleTableContent in admin, and it will be automatically converted to html and rendered as such on your website